MagmaGuy/FreeMinecraftModels/ReadMe.md

 #### **Safer, easier, uneditable file distribution**

-One thing that FMM tries to tackle is users repurposing models they have obtained to edit them in ways the model creator did not want them to edit, specifically in order to reskin or otherwise slightly alter a model and potentially try to resell as an original creation.
+One thing that FMM tries to tackle is users repurposing models they have obtained to edit them in ways the model creator did not want them to edit, specifically to reskin or otherwise slightly alter a model and potentially try to resell as an original creation.

 To that end, FMM uses the `.fmmodel` file format which aims to strip `.bbmodel` files down to the point where they can be used by the plugin but can not be edited in Blockbench.